 - Canada: University of Prince Edward Island [fall only]; Liaison: Dr. Karen Fries, School of Education

-- France: Université de Caen – Basse Normandie [spring/year only]; Liaison: Dr. J. Mark Blackwell, Philosophy and Religious Studies
+- France: Université de Caen – Basse Normandie [fall/spring]; Liaison: Dr. Scott Kaufman, History

 - Germany: Universität Koblenz-Landau [spring only]; Liaison: Prof. Charles Jeffcoat, Fine Arts